Malik Benson

-Malik Benson (born October 17, 2002) is an American college football wide receiver for the Oregon Ducks.
-He previously played for Florida State, Hutchinson Community College and Alabama.
+Malik Benson (born October 17, 2002) is an American professional football wide receiver and punt returner for the Las Vegas Raiders of the National Football League (NFL).
+He played college football for Hutchinson Community College, the Alabama Crimson Tide, Florida State Seminoles, and Oregon Ducks.
+Benson was selected by the Raiders in the sixth round of the 2026 NFL draft.

-High school career
+Early life

 Benson attended Lansing High School in Lansing, Kansas.
 During his high school career, he had 1,119 receiving yards and 11 touchdowns.

 College career

-Benson attended Hutchinson Community College for two years coming out of high school.
-As a freshman he had 43 receptions for 1,229 yards and 11 touchdowns and 54 receptions for 923 receiving yards and 10 touchdowns as a sophomore.
-The 2,152 receiving yards is a school record.
+Benson attended Hutchinson Community College for two years.
+He had 43 receptions for 1,229 yards and 11 touchdowns as a freshman and 54 receptions for 923 receiving yards and 10 touchdowns as a sophomore.
+The 2,152 receiving yards was a school record.

 Benson was considered the top junior college recruit in 2023 and committed to play for the University of Alabama.

 On January 3, 2024, Benson announced that he would be entering the transfer portal.
-He committed to Florida State four days later.
+He committed to Florida State University four days later.

-After announcing that the NCAA had granted him an additional year of eligibility to participate in the 2025-26 college football season, on January 7, 2025, Benson announced his intention to transfer to Oregon.
+After announcing that the NCAA had granted him an additional year of eligibility, on January 7, 2025, Benson announced his intention to transfer to the University of Oregon.